-There is a U.S. residential or correspondence address associated with the participating payee.

-The PSE has standing instructions to direct the payment to a bank account maintained in the United States.

-The participating payee submits for payments in U.S. dollars.

-The PSE knows or has reason to know that the participating payee is a U.S. person.
+- There is a U.S. residential or correspondence address associated with the participating payee. - The PSE has standing instructions to direct the payment to a bank account maintained in the United States. - The PSE knows or has reason to know that the participating payee is a U.S. person.

 A PSE that obtains a valid Form W-8 or documentary evidence establishing the payee's non-U.S. status and does not know the payee is a U.S. person is not required to file Form 1099-K even if any of the circumstances described in the preceding paragraph are present.
-For more information on this exception, see Notice 2012-2, available at www.irs.gov/irb/2012-45 IRB/ar11.html.
+For more information on this exception, see Notice 2012-2.